Skip to Content

 Old Decaying Wood

-So How Do You Get Rid of Them?
+How Do You Get Rid of Carpenter Ants

-Getting rid of a carpenter ant infestation is really not as easy as you might think.
-There are some simple home remedies that are given below and if those do not work, the best option is to hire a pest removal company for the job.
+Getting rid of a carpenter ant infestation is not as easy as you might think.
+The best option is to hire a pest removal company for the job.

-Here are some simple solutions that you can implement.
+That being said, here are some simple solutions that you can try out first:

 1 – Peppermint Oil